muktihari/fit/docs/usage.md

     dec := decoder.New(f, decoder.WithNoComponentExpansion())
     ```

 1.  **WithLogWriter**: specifies where the log messages will be written to.
-By default, the Decoder writes log message to io.Discard.
+By default, the Decoder do not write any log if log writer is not specified.
 The Decoder will only write log messages when it encountered a bad encoded FIT file such as:

+    - Field Definition's Size (or Developer Field Definition's Size) is zero.
-    - Field Definition's Size is less than its basetype's size. e.g. Size 1 byte but having basetype uint32 (4 bytes).
+    - Field Definition's Size (or Developer Field Definition's Size) is less than its basetype's size.
+      e.g. Size 1 byte but having basetype uint32 (4 bytes).
     - Encounter a Developer Field without prior Field Description Message.

     ```go